 The Crescent building begins life.
 At the cost of £7,000, Margaret Byers, an advocate and pioneer for women's’ education opens the Ladies’ Collegiate School.
 It was one of the first purpose-built schools in the country for girls.

-During Queen Victoria's jubilee year, the queen issued a royal command that the school be renames to Victoria College as recognition of the outstanding achievements of Mrs Byers and her staff.
+During Queen Victoria's jubilee year, the queen issued a royal command that the school be renamed Victoria College in recognition of the outstanding achievements of Mrs Byers and her staff.

-Martin Donnelly took over a the coordinator of the Crescent Youth & Resource Centre and The Crescent also became home to the community arts organisation NOW (Neighbourhood Open Workshops).
-A non-profit cooperative vegetarian restaurant, Zero opened and was integral to the Crescent throughout the 80s.
-Kinda McKeown from Zero organised a very popular weekly disco - which still brings back fond memories to many who used to visit.
+Martin Donnelly took over as the coordinator of the Crescent Youth Resource Centre.
+Belfast's first vegetarian restaurant, Zero's, opened as a cooperative in the Crescent.
+Linda McKeown from Zero's organised a very popular weekly disco - which still brings back fond memories to many who used to visit.
+The Crescent rebranded as Crescent Arts Centre.

 The Crescent reopens following an 18-month restoration project and now flourishes as a vibrant Arts Centre, offering unique spaces for artists, craftworkers and creative arts businesses.